Civic Hall’s Newest Program!

 Despite the increasingly central role technology is playing across all sectors of society, many community organizations and government agencies are still not able to optimize their internal technology capacities.
 In fact, out of 80 nonprofits surveyed by Civic Hall in late 2017, 100% expressed a need for professional training around digital skills with the most interest being in classes on data science and analytics, cybersecurity, digital fundraising, and data-driven advocacy and marketing.
 In response, Civic Hall formed the Digital Learning Center (DLC), which offers professional development opportunities to two sectors that represent and serve all New Yorkers, and that also lag far behind in digital literacy: nonprofits and government.

-We’re excited to roll out many digital skills workshop pilots so we can optimize the DLC for when we move into our new building at Civic Hall @ Union Square in late 2020!
+We’re excited to roll out many digital skills workshop pilots facilitated by industry experts so we can optimize the DLC for when we move into our new building at Civic Hall @ Union Square in late 2020!

-This course focused on building a solid foundation for those looking to significantly improve their literacy around digital security.
-It focused on both strategy and tactics, helping students learn foundational security skills that will apply for years to come, while also delving into the specific tactics and tools that are most relevant today.
+This workshop will help participants build a solid foundation for those looking to significantly improve their literacy around digital security.
+The training will focus on both strategy and tactics, helping students learn foundational security skills that will apply for years to come, while also delving into the specific tactics and tools that are most relevant today.

-This course covered best practices for ethical data collection including consentful gathering and communication with constituents, types of data and their sensitivity levels, and how to store the data securely.
+This course covers best practices for ethical data collection including consentful gathering and communication with constituents, types of data and their sensitivity levels, and how to store the data securely.

 - 56 participants attended